000744210/000744210/README.md

    &mdash; A site I wrote to learn Vue.js.
 Play mental games and compare your results with the rest of the world.

 I suggest checking out my [Ajax Intercepter](https://github.com/000744210/Ajax-Intercepter) browser extension.
 It allows you to intercept all xhr/websockets/htmlform network requests.
 You can read and edit the body/headers/url or reject the packet.
-I use it to test website for vulnurabilitys.
-I have found most of my vulnurabilitys with this extension.
+I use it to test websites for vulnerabilities.
+I have found most of my vulnerabilities with this extension.

 All of my websites are hosted using GitPages.
 All processing is done on the browser without the need of a server.